MarJC5/slabs/README.md

 A modern, extensible block system for Editor.js with automatic block discovery, ACF-like field configuration, and separate editing/rendering bundles.
 Built with TypeScript, Vite, and designed for performance.

+> **Note:** Slabs is currently in beta and not yet published to npm.
+You can use it in your projects by cloning this repository and linking the packages as workspace dependencies using pnpm workspaces.

 ---

 ## Features